NVIDIA/cudnn-frontend/docs/operations/Matmul.md

 ### Matmul
 Matmul operation computes:
 $$ C[M, N] = A[M, K] * B[K, N] $$
-Last two dimensions of input dimensions are interpretted as M, N, K. All other preceding dimensions are interpretted as batch dimensions.
+Last two dimensions of input dimensions are interpreted as M, N, K. All other preceding dimensions are interpreted as batch dimensions.
-The operation also has broadcasting capabilites which is described in [cudnn Backend's matmul operation](https://docs.nvidia.com/deeplearning/cudnn/api/index.html#CUDNN_BACKEND_OPERATION_MATMUL_DESCRIPTOR).
+The operation also has broadcasting capabilities which is described in [cudnn Backend's matmul operation](https://docs.nvidia.com/deeplearning/cudnn/api/index.html#CUDNN_BACKEND_OPERATION_MATMUL_DESCRIPTOR).

 The API to achieve above is:
 ```